-The Group's consolidated Financial Statements for the year ended 31 December 2022 comprise the results of the Company and its subsidiaries (together constituting the "Group") and were approved by the Board and authorised for issue on [•] March 2023.
-The nature of the Group's operations and its principal activities are set out in the strategic report of the Annual Report.
+The Group's consolidated Financial Statements for the year ended 31 December 2022 comprise the results of the Company and its subsidiaries (together constituting the "Group") and were approved by the Board and authorised for issue on 24 March 2023.
+The nature of the Group's operations and its principal activities are set out in the strategic report on pages 2 to 71.